Brennall/HFH-SRD/Chapter07.md

 Once acquired, the divine spellcaster must maintain the congregation or they will begin to lose faith.
 The monthly cost of maintaining a congregation is 1gp per congregant.
 If this amount is not paid, the divine spellcaster loses 1d10 congregants per 1,000.
 On a die roll of 10, roll again and add the result to total lost (repeating the process if a subsequent 10 is rolled.)
 This represents counter-missionary work, abandonment of faith, or other spiritual challenges.

 More powerful divine spellcasters can amass congregants by assuming rulership of a domain, or becoming the spiritual advisor of a domain ruler.
 A ruler can simply command his subjects to worship his god, creating vast congregations within his domain.
-Of course, not every subject in a domain will faithfully worship on command – the domain’s morale will make a large difference.
+Of course, not every subject in a domain will faithfully worship on command - the domain's morale will make a large difference.
 The Domain Worship table lists the value of spiritual essence a ruler can extract from the peasant families in his domain.
-This amount is always less than the full 10gp per fifty congregants, as no domain will be 100% faithful to the character’s god.
+This amount is always less than the full 10gp per fifty congregants, as no domain will be 100% faithful to the character's god.

 EXAMPLE: Balbus, now a 9th level Cleric, rules Ammantavus, a domain of 2,500 peasant families (12,500 people) with a domain morale score of 0.
 Each week, Balbus gains 4gp worth of spiritual essence per 10 families (50 people), or 1,000gp value total, from his domain.
-If Balbus’s subjects were more loyal to him, he could gain much more spiritual essence from his domain.
+If Balbus's subjects were more loyal to him, he could gain much more spiritual essence from his domain.

 To become the spiritual advisor of a domain ruler, the divine spellcaster will generally have to be the highest level divine spellcaster with whom the ruler has Friendly relations (as per the Monster Reaction table).